onesentforth/discipleschool/content/_index.md

 +++
 title = "OneSentForth"
 description = "Hey, my name is Jason West.
-I create content and resources designed to help others become and produce true disciples of Jesus Christ." author = "Jason West" date = "" lastmod = "" keywords = ["discple", "disciples", "discipleship", "jason west", "onesentforth", "one sent forth"]
+OneSentForth is my personal blog where I create content and resources designed to help others become and produce true disciples of Jesus Christ." author = "Jason West" date = "" lastmod = "" keywords = ["disciple", "disciples", "discipleship", "jason west", "onesentforth", "one sent forth"]
 +++

 <img src="images/header.jpg" class="blur-up lazyautosizes lazyloaded" width="100%">

-Hey, my name is Jason West.
-I create **content and resources** designed to help others **become and produce** ***true*** **disciples of Jesus Christ**.
+Hey, my name is Jason West. *OneSentForth* is my personal blog where I create **content and resources** designed to help others **become and produce** ***true*** **disciples of Jesus Christ**.
-OneSentForth is my personal blog, which will serve as my outlet for sharing stuff.

 I'd love for you to **connect with me** via email or any of the various social platforms.
 <ul class="soc">